Registration Slotting Process

 - To change your catalog, go to UT Direct or request a “Catalog Change” form by emailing BBA Academic Advising.

 - Claim Credit-by-Exam.
 If you want to use your credit by exam towards your degree, you must petition to have the credit put on your transcript.
 If you have already discussed the credit to be petitioned or you are aware of the credits needed for your degree, you do not need to consult with your advisor before you claim your credit.
-Petitioned credits are posted to student records on Mondays (unless there is a holiday) so make sure to claim your credit in time for the credit to be posted on the Monday before February 1in order for them to be counted for registration slotting.
+Petitioned credits are posted to student records on Mondays (unless there is a holiday) so make sure to claim your credit in time for the credit to be posted on Monday, September 18 in order for them to be counted for registration slotting.

-- Submit Transcripts for credit earned from other institutions.
+- Submit Transcripts for credit earned from other institutions (this include courses taken as dual enrollment).
 Credit earned at other institutions that does not appear in your degree audit should be transferred to UT.
 Contact the Registrar’s office at the school you attended to request that a transcript be sent to The UT Office of Admissions.
 You can also visit the following site to submit your transcript.
 It can take a while for transfer courses to be posted to a student's record, so please take into account the processing time needed by the sending school and UT to send, receive, and post your credit.
+The credit must be posted by Monday, September 18 in order to count for progress towards degree.
+Our office has no control over how long it will take UT Austin to post transfer courses, so please don't wait to send in the transcripts.

 When should I see my advisor?

-Registration starts in early April, but we recommend that students start planning with their academic advisor well before registration.
+Registration starts in late October, but we recommend that students start planning with their academic advisor well before registration.
 This will ensure we have enough space on our calendars to see all students before registration.
 You can schedule an online appointment with your assigned advisor through your MYUT or Academic Advising Canvas page.

 When will course schedules be available?